-Processing an access application takes time.
-This includes time to search records systems, retrieve archived files from off-site storage, conduct any required consultation, assess the identified information in accordance with the "public interest test", consider any privacy or copyright requirements, and collate the material for a response to the applicant.
+Processing an access application can consume considerable time and effort.
+This includes time to search recordkeeping systems, retrieve archived files from off-site storage, conduct any necessary consultation, assess the identified information in accordance with the "public interest test", consider any privacy or copyright requirements, and collate the material for a response to the applicant.